Robs0412/radiosonde_flight_visualization/README.md

 ##### The main window:
 ![Main_window.png](__used_asset__/Main_window.png)

-The elements of the main screen in sheet 'Import' will we explained below.
+The elements of the main screen in this 'Import' sheet will we explained below.

 ---

 ##### The result after some clicks:
 ![Example_output.png](__used_asset__/Example_output.png)

-We'll get there in a minute...
+We'll get there in a minute... :-)

 ---